Refer Your Patients. Order Publications. Register for Webcasts.

-Our staff of professional oncology social workers can help your patients and their loved ones cope better with cancer.
+Our staff of professional oncology social workers can help healthcare professionals assist their patients and their loved ones cope better with cancer.
 They can contact us at 800‑813‑HOPE (4673) or email@example.com.Learn more about counseling »

 If you live in New York, New Jersey, or Connecticut, learn about and view the full calendar of our free community programs.View calendar »

 Connect Education Workshops™

 Listen in by telephone or via the web as leading experts in oncology provide healthcare professionals and their patients with up-to-date information about cancer-related issues in one-hour workshops.
 Podcasts are also available.

 - The Role of Exercise, Meditation and Nutrition (March 19, 2014)

 - Managing Cancer Pain: What You Need to Know (March 21, 2014)

 - Advances in the Treatment of Colorectal Cancer (March 31, 2014)